xcp-ng/xcp-ng-org/docs/networking.md

 #### Setup

 * enable SR-IOV in your BIOS
-* enable ASPM (seem to be needed acording to https://www.juniper.net/documentation/en_US/contrail3.1/topics/concept/sriov-with-vrouter-vnc.html and https://www.supermicro.com/support/faqs/faq.cfm?faq=26448)
+* enable ASPM (seem to be needed according to https://www.juniper.net/documentation/en_US/contrail3.1/topics/concept/sriov-with-vrouter-vnc.html and https://www.supermicro.com/support/faqs/faq.cfm?faq=26448)
 * enable SR-IOV in your network card firmware

 Then, you can enable and configure it with `xe` CLI: